Why is my upholstery mildew

 Cleaning

-The answer to 'why is my upholstery mildew' is that mildew can grow on upholstery due to excess moisture, poor air circulation, or lack of cleaning.
-Mildew thrives in warm, damp environments and can discolor and damage fabrics over time.
-Common causes include spills, humidity, and not allowing upholstery to fully dry after cleaning.
+The answer to 'why is my upholstery mildew' is that upholstery can develop mildew due to excess moisture, poor air circulation, and lack of cleaning.
+Mildew thrives in damp environments and can grow on fabric, leather, and other upholstery materials.

 Sources